wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-upload-generic.md

 The rest of this article will focus on general guidance for running your Linux distribution on Azure.

-## <a id="linuxinstall" name="general-linux-installation-notes"> </a>General Linux Installation Notes ##
+## <a id="linuxinstall" name="general-linux-installation-notes"></a>General Linux Installation Notes ##

 - The VHDX format is not supported in Azure, only **fixed VHD**.
 You can convert the disk to VHD format using Hyper-V Manager or the convert-vhd cmdlet.
 If you are using VirtualBox this means selecting **Fixed size** as opposed to the default dynamically allocated when creating the disk.

-- When installing the Linux system it is recommended that you use standard partitions rather than LVM (often the default for many installations).
-This will avoid LVM name conflicts with cloned VMs, particularly if an OS disk ever needs to be attached to another VM for troubleshooting.
-[LVM](/documentation/articles/virtual-machines-linux-configure-lvm/) or [RAID](/documentation/articles/virtual-machines-linux-configure-raid/) may be used on data disks if preferred.
+- When installing the Linux system it is *recommended* that you use standard partitions rather than LVM (often the default for many installations).
+This will avoid LVM name conflicts with cloned VMs, particularly if an OS disk ever needs to be attached to another identical VM for troubleshooting.
+[LVM](/documentation/articles/virtual-machines-linux-configure-lvm/) or [RAID](/documentation/articles/virtual-machines-linux-configure-raid/) may be used on data disks.

+- Kernel support for mounting UDF file systems is required.
+At first boot on Azure the provisioning configuration is passed to the Linux VM via UDF-formatted media that is attached to the guest.
+The Azure Linux agent must be able to mount the UDF file system to read its configuration and provision the VM.
-- NUMA is not supported for larger VM sizes due to a bug in Linux kernel versions below 2.6.37.
-This issue primarily impacts distributions using the upstream Red Hat 2.6.32 kernel.
-Manual installation of the Azure Linux agent (waagent) will automatically disable NUMA in the GRUB configuration for the Linux kernel.
+- Linux kernel versions below 2.6.37 do not support NUMA on Hyper-V with larger VM sizes.
+This issue primarily impacts older distributions using the upstream Red Hat 2.6.32 kernel, and was fixed in RHEL 6.6 (kernel-2.6.32-504).
+Systems running custom kernels older than 2.6.37, or RHEL-based kernels older than 2.6.32-504 must set the boot parameter `numa=off` on the kernel command-line in grub.conf.
+For more information see Red Hat [KB 436883](https://access.redhat.com/solutions/436883).

 - Do not configure a swap partition on the OS disk.
 The Linux agent can be configured to create a swap file on the temporary resource disk.
 More information about this can be found in the steps below.